tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 Their results changed from last year!

 But not in the good way.
-They at least closed out the 2023 calendar year strong with a grand final appearance at KL, but the rest of the season was a far cry from the heights they achieved last season.
+They at least closed out the previous calendar year strong with a grand final appearance at KL (losing to Azure Ray), but the rest of the season was a far cry from the heights they achieved in 2023.
 That is, up until Riyadh.

-Fewer trophies, perhaps, but their 1<sup>st</sup> place finish at Riyadh netted them higher earnings than winning all three majors (Lima+Berlin+Bali) and 2<sup>nd</sup> place at last TI *combined*.
+So yes, fewer trophies, but their 1<sup>st</sup> place finish at Riyadh netted them higher earnings than winning all three majors (Lima+Berlin+Bali) and 2<sup>nd</sup> place at TI last year *combined*.
+That's just good financial planning.

 **What would success look like?** Famously, winning the last big event before TI meant you probably *won't* win TI.
-That trend was bucked last year with Spirit winning both Riyadh and TI.
+That trend was bucked last year with Spirit winning in both Riyadh and Seattle.
 So I guess the story now is: Spirit won both.
 Can Gaimin?

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../img/ti13teams/betboom.jpg" alt="Banner"></p>